The Big Ride will take place on Sunday 22nd September 2019.

 Your friends and family are welcome to join us at Larmer Tree Gardens where they can cheer you across the finish line!
-There will be food and drink available to purchase and games to keep your children entertained.
+There will be food and drink available to purchase.

 We recommend your friends and family join us at Larmer Tree Gardens to cheer you across the finish line, where there is plenty of space, refreshments and facilities for them to relax and enjoy the day.

 Before the start of the ride we will have tea, coffee and croissants available to purchase.
 Please make sure you have a substantial breakfast before arriving.

 There will be a delicious hog roast and glass of prosecco waiting for you at the end of the ride!
 Your friends and family can also purchase a hog roast on the day.
 There will be a bar available where you can purchase tea, coffee, soft and alcoholic drinks.
 You are also welcome to use the Larmer Tree Gardens café facilities.